guoqianglan/guoqianglan.github.io/_pages/about.md

     * Build autoencoder neural network to automate material inspection
     * Build LSTM neutral network to forecast the remaining useful life of the turbine engines based on their multivariate-time-series sensor data
   * Reaserch associate (part-time), 2019-present
-    * Manage academic cloud, database, and computation workflow
+    * Manage academic cloud, database, and computation workflows/pipelines
 	* Apply artificial intelligent to facilitate new material discovery
+	* Coach master and PhD students for building computation workflows and data pipeline
+	* Assist to build AI-powered manufacturing processes for thin-film growth